Key Takeaways

 Frequently Asked Questions

-How long does it take to open a fitness studio in NYC?
+How long does it take to open a fitness studio in NYC now?

 How much does it cost to build out a fitness studio?